 Monthly Tech-Tip | No tracking!
 No ads! |

 On the right is Plainsman A2 ball clay with 35% nepheline syenite added to vitrify it around cone 6 (these bars are fired at cone 2, 4, 5, 6 and 7 - top to bottom).
-With our grinding equipment, we can process it to 42 mesh, as we have done for the past 45 years.
+Using our grinding equipment, we can process it to 42 mesh, as we have done since the 1970s.
 On the left is a Flintoft ball clay (cone 10R top and 10, 9, 8, etc - top to bottom).
-But this is the raw material, just slaked, without processing.
-It reaches zero porosity at cone 6 without a feldspar (or nepheline) addition because Mother Nature has added it for us.
+But this is the raw material, just slaked (not ground).
+It reaches zero porosity at cone 6 without a feldspar addition (because Mother Nature has added it for us).
+And the plasticity?
+This ball clay dry shrinks 9%, it is super plastic, much more than the A2/feldspar mix.
 While nearby deposits also contain refractory ball clays, this one is truly something special.
-It enables not just vitreous stonewares of better plasticity but it fires white enough to be a potential ingredient in an All-Canadian plastic cone 6 porcelain.
+It enables not just highly plastic vitreous stonewares but it fires white enough to be a potential ingredient in an All-Canadian plastic cone 6 porcelain.
 In an unexpected turn of events, we now have the opportunity to get this clay in a way that is much easier than expected.
+We have tested mixing this with PR3D, the best material in our Ravenscrag quarry - together the two can make killer clay bodies!

 This picture has its own page with more detail, click here to see it.

 It has been five years since getting and testing samples of an amazing porcelain-like, clean-burning, highly plastic middle-temperature stoneware raw material from south central Saskatchewan.
 It is far superior to anything we have now.
 But, due to mix-ups, it appeared its location had been lost!
 But coming here to search again has turned up new information and I am quite certain this is the site (at Flintoft, Saskatchewan).
 Seeing and walking it has confirmed, contrary to the information we had, that the site is highly suitable for extraction (previous mine workings to the left are not shown).
 And, it is not the only site in the area.
-The Whitemud clays here are quite different from those in our Ravenscrag quarry.
+The Whitemud clays here are quite different from those in our Ravenscrag quarry, they are so good they obsolete almost everything we have (except perhaps PR3D).
 On seeing the range and quality, I am beyond excited!
 There are a lot of ducks that have to be lined up to be able to actually extract from a site like this, but the location has a lot of advantages.
 The current economic realities will be a powerful motivator to developing Canadian clay sources.

 Buy me a coffee and we can talk